 The abrupt, accidental death of a loved one is always a tragedy under any circumstances.
 Often, surviving family members may not be sure where to turn after such an unexpected event.
 If the death was accidental and caused by someone else’s carelessness, in the state of California an experienced wrongful death attorney can provide the sound legal guidance that survivors will need.

 Wrongful death happens in a variety of circumstances – in fact, in far too many ways.
 Wrongful deaths may happen in traffic collisions caused by impaired or distracted driving or as the result of medical negligence.
 A wrongful death may also be caused by a property owner’s negligence that causes a fatal slip-and-fall, by defective consumer products, or by any negligence that leads to an avoidable and unnecessary fatality.
 When a death was intentional on someone’s part, both a criminal prosecution for homicide and a civil wrongful death lawsuit are possible.

 In California, if an accidental death was preventable, in most cases the survivors may pursue a wrongful death lawsuit.
 While no sum of cash can assuage a family’s grief after a loved one is suddenly lost, a wrongful death claim can at least help survivors meet their immediate financial obligations.
 A wrongful death lawsuit also lets the survivors hold accountable the party or parties that were negligent and responsible for their loved one’s death.

 This is a brief, general introduction to wrongful death in California and the rights of survivors in this state.
 However, every case is different, so if a wrongful death occurs in your own family, you’ll need to obtain the sound legal advice that is specific to your personal circumstances by consulting with our experienced Pasadena wrongful death lawyers.
-Your attorney will explain and discuss the legal rights and options of wrongful death survivors, and if necessary, fight in court for the justice that survivors need and the compensation they deserve.
+Your personal injury attorney will explain and discuss the legal rights and options of wrongful death survivors, and if necessary, fight in court for the justice that survivors need and the compensation they deserve.

 WHAT IS A WRONGFUL DEATH?
 WHO CAN FILE A WRONGFUL DEATH CLAIM?